lawrennd/lynguine/docs/improvement_plan.md

   - Properly implemented __repr__ methods using lambdas
 - All 472 tests now pass successfully

+### 2025-05-02
+- Verified test coverage metrics and resolved compatibility issues:
+  - Confirmed lynguine/assess/compute.py coverage at 62% (up from 51%)
+  - Confirmed lynguine/config/interface.py coverage at 61% (up from 56%)
+  - Verified all tests pass with current NumPy (1.26.4) and Pandas (2.2.2) versions
+  - All 472 tests now pass both individually and when run as a complete suite
+  - Resolved the issues with DataFrame indexing and custom class mock implementations

 ## Next Steps

-1. Measure the new test coverage percentages for:
+1. Further improve test coverage for core modules:
-   - lynguine/config/interface.py (estimated ~85%)
+   - Add more targeted tests for lynguine/config/interface.py to reach 70%+ coverage
-   - lynguine/assess/compute.py (estimated ~90%)
+   - Enhance tests for lynguine/assess/compute.py to reach 70%+ coverage
+   - Focus on testing edge cases and error handling scenarios

 2. Fix documentation warnings in Sphinx build:
    - Title underlines too short warnings
    - Missing reference warnings

-3. Enhance module documentation with usage examples
+3. Enhance module documentation with usage examples:
+   - Add code examples for commonly used functions
+   - Create a "Getting Started" guide in the documentation

-4. Create tutorials or example notebooks showcasing common data processing tasks
+4. Create tutorials demonstrating common data processing workflows with the library